Dreaming381/Latios-Framework/README.md

 changes with each configuration and bootstrap, [check out this guide](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/What%20Parts%20of%20ECS%20Does%20the%20Latios%20Framework%20Change.md).

-0.13 marks the beginning of Phase IV, which focuses on higher-level workflows and advancing existing technologies for real productions.
+0.13 marked the beginning of Phase IV, which has focused on higher-level workflows and advancing existing technologies for real productions.

 Long term, the Latios Framework’s mission is to dramatically reduce the development effort required to make highly artistic 3D games and short films.